Abdullah-Alharbi-Archived-Projects/express-boilerplate/README.md

 # 💎 express-boilerplate
-this is my full-stack boilerplate currently it uses handlebars, objection.js + knex <br>it has two level routes one for pages that are rendered by handlebars and the second route is built for building restful web apps.
+this is my full-stack boilerplate currently it uses handlebars, objection.js + knex <br>it has two level routes one for pages that are rendered by handlebars and the second route is built for building restful web apps, it uses jest for testing.

 ## 🐱‍🏍 Installation